- Rail Trail

 Summer riding between Leongatha and Koonwarra (2016)

-Another of the three bridges near Koonwarra (2016)
+The first of the three bridges through the Black Spur near Koonwarra (2016)

 The original railway and new rail trail bridges over the Tarwin River in flood, near Meeniyan (2013)

 Meeniyan is a busy little town ideal for visitors

 Platform and rail trail at Buffalo - no station signage, nice playground in yard area